vhcd/vhcd.github.io/_posts/2021-09-04-anatomy-of-a-scenario.md

 # Scene

-The scene is re-used from another project we're currently working on ([SUaaVE](https://www.suaave.eu/)), and we've already talked about it in a [previous post](/making-a-scene), some I'm not going into too much details here.
-Basically, we use [RoadRunner](https://www.mathworks.com/products/roadrunner.html) to create the road network, and then everything above-ground is built in Unreal Engine, using a very wide range of [Marketplace](https://www.unrealengine.com/marketplace/en-US/store) products.
+The scene is re-used from another project we're currently working on ([SUaaVE](https://www.suaave.eu/)), and we've already talked about it in a [previous post](/making-a-scene), so I'm not going into too much details here.
+Basically, we used [RoadRunner](https://www.mathworks.com/products/roadrunner.html) to create the road network, and then everything above-ground is built in Unreal Engine, using a very wide range of [Marketplace](https://www.unrealengine.com/marketplace/en-US/store) products.

 ![scene_rr.png]({{site.baseurl}}/images/scene.png)

 # E-Scooter

-The E-Scooter was bought from [a pack](https://www.unrealengine.com/marketplace/en-US/product/vehicle-pack-gest) of static vehicles, which I then [rigged](https://en.wikipedia.org/wiki/Skeletal_animation) to create a ridable version of it.
+The E-Scooter was bought from [a pack](https://www.unrealengine.com/marketplace/en-US/product/vehicle-pack-gest) of static vehicles, which I then [rigged](https://en.wikipedia.org/wiki/Skeletal_animation) to create a rideable version of it.
 I also made a small [animation blueprint](https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/SkeletalMeshAnimation/AnimBlueprints/) for the rider, which places hands and feet at the right position using [two-bone IK](https://docs.unrealengine.com/4.26/en-US/AnimatingObjects/SkeletalMeshAnimation/NodeReference/SkeletalControls/TwoBoneIK/).

 The e-scooter is moved by its [Virtual Driver](/virtual-driver), though in this instance it's definitely not  an advanced use case, as it's a simple spline following.